3 Ways Women Can Stop Being Ripped Off on Car Stuff From a Female Mechanic

 Another important aspect of being a smart car owner is to have a mechanic you trust.
 Open communication between technicians and customers is one thing Banks prioritizes at Girls Auto Clinic.

 “Mechanics … diagnose things by hearing, feeling, seeing and smelling,” she says.
 “So if we can hear, feel, see and smell it, so can you.

 “One of the things that I suggest that [customers] do, whether they come to us or any other mechanic, is to say, ‘Show me.’
 We take people out into the shop and we show them what we’re seeing,” she says.
 “We have them listen to what we hear… We have them try to smell what we smell.
 We have them feel what we feel.”

 Communication is key to helping clients not feel like they’re being taken advantage of, Banks says.

 She acknowledges that car owners are sometimes hesitant to visit a mechanic because they fear they’ll feel pressured with recommendations for products and services that’ll add to their bills.
 Chain repair shops and dealerships are notorious for upselling, Banks says.

 She says she combats this by being transparent with clients about what work they need right away and what they can wait a few months to have done.
 If your budget is tight, don’t be afraid to speak up, explain what you can afford now and ask what work can wait for a future visit.

 Banks says she used to be a “get-in-the-car, turn-the-ignition-and-go type of girl,” but with knowledge and confidence, she’s no longer clueless about cars.

 And when her car needs work done, she doesn’t have to call a man to help.

 Nicole Dow is a senior writer at The Penny Hoarder.
-She’s in need of a good mechanic.
+This story was originally published in October 2018.